Search: 170 results

 Verse ConceptsCovenant RelationshipsCovenant breakersOld Age, Attitudes ToAnointing, Performed OnAllegiancesCoronationsAnointing Kings

-The king and his men went to Jerusalem, to the Jebusites, the inhabitants of the land.
-They said to David, "You will not come here, for even the blind and the lame can turn you back, saying, 'David cannot come here.'"
+Now the king and his men went to Jerusalem against the Jebusites, the inhabitants of the land, who said to David, “You shall not enter here, for the blind and the lame [even the weakest among us] will turn you away”; they thought, “David cannot come in here [because the walls are impenetrable].”

 Verse ConceptsdisabilitiesZion, As A PlaceEntering Cities